 Focusing on England and the deeds of its kings, William of Newburgh’s Historia covers the period from 1066 to 1198 in five books.
 The first book covers the period from 1066 to 1154, the second book deals with the reign of Henry II down to 1174, the third book takes the history from 1175 to Henry II’s death in 1189, while the final two books cover briefer periods, ending in 1194 and 1198 respectively.
 It seems to have been composed in a short period between 1196 and 1198.
 Since the narrative breaks off suddenly in May 1198, it has been inferred, perhaps wrongly, that William died while still working on this section of his history.

-Though an Augustinian canon, William seems to have been much impressed by the intellectual culture of Cistercian monasticism in the North.
-Historia regum Anglicanum is dedicated to Ernald, the sixth abbot of Rievaulx (1189–99), and his Commentary on the Song of Songs was written at the request of another Cistercian, Roger, abbot of Byland (d. c.
+William's dedicatory letter gives the impression that he admired the intellectual culture of Cistercian monasticism in the north even though his order, the Augustinians, was committed to a contrasting kind of religious activity.
+Historia regum Anglicanum is dedicated to Ernald, the sixth abbot of Rievaulx (1189–99), but his Commentary on the Song of Songs was also written at the request of another Cistercian, Roger, abbot of Byland (d. c.
 1199).
 Though much of his narrative probably depends on written sources, William also seems to have had good informants: he says, for example, that an eyewitness provided him with information on events in London in 1196.
 It seems likely that many of these informants were members of his own order or members of neighbouring Cistercian houses.

 William is often regarded as a writer of some critical acumen, in no small part because of his preface in which he denounces Geoffrey of Monmouth’s Gesta Britonum for its ‘impudent fabrications’.
 He makes the argument that Bede would have mentioned Arthur if he had existed, and he points out Geoffrey’s ‘errors’, including the presence of kingdoms and archbishops unknown to history.
 But William was willing to entertain many fanciful tales when it suited his purposes.
 He participates fully, for example, in the twelfth-century fashion for stories about ghosts and the living dead.
 His dismissal of Geoffrey’s work may combine a need to establish his own authority at the expense of an author for whose aims he had no regard.